Avengers World: Plot

 After taking out all of the present Hand ninjas, Shang-Chi challenges Gorgon.
-Shang-Chi has done his homework and, knowing Gorgon's gaze can turn a man to stone, extinguishes all the torches with a clap of his hands to cover their fight with darkness.
+Shang-Chi, knowing Gorgon's gaze can turn a man to stone, extinguishes all the torches with a clap of his hands to cover their fight with darkness.
 Gorgon counters by setting the temple ablaze, arguing that it can be restored but Shang-Chi can not.
-Shang-Chi fights well, using the weapons he received from Tony Stark and turning Gorgon's attacks against him.
-Shang-Chi also draws on the attributes from some noble warriors that have come before him.
-However, just as the warriors that preceded him eventually fell, the same happens to Shang-Chi with Gorgon getting the upper hand and beating him.
-Gorgon praises Shang-Chi, saying he fought valiantly but it was not enough.
-Gorgon then throws Shang-Chi from the edge of Madripoor.
+Shang-Chi fights well, but is eventually overcome and thrown off the edge of Madripoor.